This post may contain affiliate links. Please see my disclosure policy for details.

 Other notable monuments around here are the Dugald Stewart Monument, dedicated to the famous philosopher that was built by William Henry Playfair.

 Playfair eventually had his own memorial monument nearby after his death that is built in the Neoclassical style.

 Did you even go to Calton Hill if you didn’t get a picture of you sitting on top of this canon?!

 But, beyond a fun photo spot, it tells quite a braw tale of its journey through the inscriptions on the label.

 In the 17th century, it was sent out on Portuguese ships in the Indies – sailing all the way to Mozambique in Africa and even Macao in China (a Portuguese settlement in those times)!

 Eventually, when the British took over Burma they brought it back with them for an exhibit in the Edinburgh Fair in 1886.
 Look out for the Burmese inscription on it.

 Today, the tables have turned a little and it has a less honourable job of being a play horse for children and big kids alike.
 What a journey one small cannon can make.

-Unlike the other monuments where you just stop and stare if you will, the Nelson Monument is a tower where you can get even better views of the city, Princes Street and Calton Hill from the top.
+Unlike the other monuments where you just stop and stare if you will.
+The Nelson Monument is a tower where you can get even better views of the city.
+You can even see Princes Street and Calton Hill from the top.

 It was first built in 1807 to honour Admiral Horatio Nelson’s victory over the French and Spanish in the Battle of Trafalgar.
 He died himself during this mighty battle and it’s a tribute to his life.